.

 Benefits of Using Anatomic Pathology LIS Software

-1. Improved Accuracy and Efficiency in Lab Workflow
+1. Improved Accuracy and Efficiency in Laboratory Workflow

-Implementing anatomic pathology LIS software leads to streamlined laboratory operations.
+Implementing modern anatomical pathology software leads to streamlined laboratory operations.

-Also, the expansion into UMass Memorial Health Harrington Hospital with the help of LigoLab's anatomic pathology LIS software demonstrated the lab vendor's ability to integrate smoothly with existing systems to streamline operations and maintain exceptional service quality.
+Additionally, the pathology group’s expansion into UMass Memorial Health Harrington Hospital, supported by LigoLab’s flexible and adaptable LIS pathology solution, showcased the lab vendor’s capability to seamlessly integrate with existing health systems, streamlining operations while upholding exceptional service quality.

 2. Enhanced Data Management and Reporting